 Question 4: Sometimes people say that leather is the best body protection material.
 What materials on the market are now facing major cut-proof challenges?

-Leather is far from ideal cut-proof material.
+Leather is far from the ideal cut-proof material.
 As a natural product, this material has inconsistencies.
 It is difficult for manufacturers to use leather to provide cut protection.
 Finally, leather is just skin – so there is no point in using animal skin to protect human skin.

 Many yarns are now available to provide a high level of protection.
 The most effective yarns are blended or engineered yarns.
-For example, para-aramid is five times stronger than steel, and high-performance polyethylene (HPPE)is three times stronger than para-aramid.
+For example, para-aramid is five times stronger than steel, and high-performance polyethene (HPPE)is three times stronger than para-aramid.
 These materials are very comfortable and have excellent dexterity.
-Not only can we design, test and manufacture gloves with these yarns, we also offer high levels of long-term reliable cut protection.
+Not only can we design, test and manufacture gloves with these yarns, but we also offer high levels of long-term reliable cut protection.

 Grip performance – The importance of obscuring objects when they are considered to pose a greater threat when moving.
 A firm grip with an appropriate cut-off rating significantly reduces the risk of injury.
 Preventing slippage and reducing the required grip force while performing a task provides more control to the wearer.